 AERATION & WATER QUALITY

-Water quality restoration is one of the most frequent and important challenges that we face as lake and pond managers, and should be a high priority for every water body.
+Water quality restoration is one of the most frequent and important challenges we face as lake and pond managers.
 Poor water quality due to nutrient loading is a constant issue, as runoff containing fertilizers and other pollutants from agricultural farm fields, suburban lawns and gardens, and urban streets and parking lots drains into lakes, ponds, and storm water management facilities.
-Even natural areas can contribute to water quality degradation through the deposition of sediment, leaf debris and other organic matter to our waterways.
-These pollutants are the ultimate source of nuisance lake and pond weeds, harmful cyanobacteria (blue-green algae) blooms and other complications that impair water bodies for municipal and recreational uses, and may also make them less habitable for fish and other wildlife.
+Excess nutrients, like phosphorus and nitrogen, play a key role in causing nuisance pond algae blooms, poor water clarity, and foul odors.

 Dissolved Oxygen, pH, alkalinity and other parameters play an equally important role in the health of the aquatic system.
 The chemical and biological oxygen demand on your lake or pond at a given time tells us a lot about current conditions and the likelihood of having issues develop.
 Most importantly, understanding each of these parameters and the ratios between them will help you understand where the imbalances exist, and what strategies will solve the issues caused by these imbalances.